kashw2/My-Brain/SES/QFESAID.md

 	- Clothes that are soaked with blood
 	- Bandages that are soaked with blood
 	- Loss of all or part of an arm or leg
 	- Bleeding in a victim who is now confused or unconscious

+---
+## Resuscitation

+#### Cardiac Arrest

+- Early Recognition and call for help
+- Early CPR is begin within 4 minutes of the heart stopping